newwayland/baseline-economy/notes/issues.md

     an equivalent 'fire sale' process for goods to get rid of excess inventory.

+19. There is an assumption throughout the paper of infinitely divisible money and goods.
+Whereas money and goods are indivisible and wages are in whole units over a period of time.
+(In this case a month).
+This causes issues when the model drives prices down to unit levels.

+20. Households select the firms they purchase from within their preferred supplier list randomly and not by lowest price first.

 ## Workaround assumptions for issues

 1. Use equation 11.
 The day algorithm includes an affordability check